 The ACT writing portion is optional.

-I know what you’re thinking — what exactly does “optional” mean?
+We know what you’re thinking — what exactly does “optional” mean?

 Optional as in: It’s in your best interest to skip it?

-OR, does it really just not matter either way?
+OR, it doesn’t matter either way?

-What exactly is ON the ACT Writing Section?
+What exactly is the ACT writing section?

 The ACT has 5 sections total:

 The writing test is the only portion of the exam that is “optional,” meaning, it is your choice to take it.
 You can also choose to skip it entirely if you think your GPA and extracurricular activities are enough for you to get admitted.

 The test is composed of a 40-minute essay writing test that is somehow similar to the SAT.
 ACT, Inc. decided to add an optional writing section to match the difficulty of the new SAT which dramatically changed in 2016.